jakemcc/jakemccrary.com/source/_posts/2014-12-07-effective-code-reviews-with-an-entirely-remote-team.markdown

 ### Results

-So far I've seen impressive improvements to the code quality of the projects that have done this style of code review.
-Both small and large changes have happened after taking the time to reflect on the code under review.
-Code has become simpler, clearer, and improved performance as a result of code reviews.
-The feeling of collective code ownership and general knowledge of the code has also improved.
+We've seen impressive improvements to code quality in the projects that have undergone this style of code review.
+Both small and large changes have happened as a result.
+Code has become simpler, clearer, and better understood.
+Additionally, the feeling of collective code ownership has increased.

-Teammates have been surprised as how well this style of code review has worked.
-More than a couple have said that historically they haven't found code reviews useful but they have found these code reviews useful.
+Teammates have been surprised at how well this process has worked.
+More than a couple have said that historically they have not found code reviews useful but that these were.

 This style of code review has worked in a few different settings and I encourage you to give it a shot.